thunderheadone/salesforce-core/README.md

 ## Create Visualforce Pages

-After isntalling the IS SDK for CRM, create a Visualfroce page for each widget.
+After installing the IS SDK for CRM, create a Visualfroce page for each widget.

 1. Navigate to `Setup > Visualforce Pages`.
 2. Click `New`.